mcasperson/SuseBuildpacks/introduction.md

 To verify that the application dependencies were cached, run `pack build myimage2`.
 Notice this time the build process completes much faster as all the downloads from the previous build are reused.
 This demonstrates how buildpacks provide an efficient build process.

 The process we just ran through here is also easily repeated on any machine with Docker and the `pack` CLI installed.
-It would take very little to recreate this process in a CI server, meaning builds on a centralized build server and local developers PCs work the same way.
+It would take very little to recreate this process in a CI server, meaning builds on a centralized build server and local developers machines work the same way.

 ## Conclusion